Hearings, Meetings and Other Actions

 The adoption of the urban renewal plan is a major milestone in the completion of a community planning process which was largely funded by the Environmental Protection Agency's Brownfields Area-Wide Planning Pilot Program.
 The Westerly Creek Community Plan summarizes and incorporates this community planning process as well as the related plans and studies, including the Urban Renewal Plan.
 All of these documents can be downloaded below.

 - On Aug.
 27, 2012, the Aurora City Council held a public hearing to determine if the proposed Westerly Creek Village Urban Renewal Area is “blighted” under Colorado law and, therefore, appropriate for urban renewal designation.
 The council approved the blight designation.
-A copy of the Blight Study is located below.

 - Westerly Creek Village Comprehensive Plan Amendment adopted by City Council in February 2012.